 For DFS players who are used to playing cash games, where the goal is to just get a winning score, tournaments can pose a big challenge.
-Fantasy owners have to forget all about trying to put together a lineup that has valuable and safe players that will definitely produce a respectable score in order to cash.
+Players have to forget all about trying to put together a lineup that has valuable and safe players who will definitely produce a respectable score in order to cash.
 The key difference one must realize is that, in a tournament, first place has extreme value.
 The biggest upside a cash-game player has is doubling his entry fee.
 Tournament prizes can be hundreds or even thousands of times the entry fee.

 In summary, the philosophy of a cash game is to win one of the prizes, as they are all the same value.
-The first place winner is the same as the last team to win a prize, so there is no incentive to welcome risk.
+The first-place winner is the same as the last team to win a prize, so there is no incentive to welcome risk.
 Safe, solid lineups win more often than not, and that is the lineup style of choice in a cash game.

 Tournament philosophy is completely different, as the goal is to finish as high in the contest standings as possible to earn those big prizes given out to the best scores.
 Taking on risk here is not only suggested but required.
 An appetite for risk, however, should not be confused with reckless abandon.
-Selecting a lineup constructed with some players that can hit it big in a given week can result in a Top 1% finish and a big prize.
+Selecting a lineup constructed with some players who can hit it big in a given week can result in a Top 1% finish and a big prize.
 Without taking on some level of risk, achieving a first-place score is almost impossible.

 Value plays do matter, but upside matters more

-Note that this same player is likely to be on cash game lists as well, and for good reason.
-Any player with a high probability of getting to tournament value is, by definition, a cash game option.
+Note that this same player is likely to be on cash-game lists as well, and for good reason.
+Any player with a high probability of getting to tournament value is, by definition, a cash-game option.
 This goes back to the mentality discussion earlier in this section where you have to remember what your goal is for each and every lineup you create.
 Some players will pass the criteria for both cash and tournament rosters, but that does not mean that all of the cash players will be worth a tournament lineup spot.

 Variance and Volatility

 It goes without saying that if you finish at the top of a tournament, you definitely do not want to split that top prize with anyone else—but that is not the main reason you want to have a unique lineup.
-If a DFS roster has a player that is not owned by many other teams and that player has a huge game, that team is that much further ahead of the competition.
+If a DFS roster has a player who is not owned by many other teams and that player has a huge game, that team is that much further ahead of the competition.

 Discussions about the value of unique lineups continue in DFS circles, as it is not clear whether a unique lineup is truly necessary to win the top prize in a GPP contest.
 There is no question that winners of major contests typically have at least one high-performing player who is not widely owned.
 It is also true that winning rosters do not typically have a great number of such players—usually three at the very most.
 Even in tournaments, there is such a thing as too much risk.

-Tournament lineups that finish at or near the top of GPP contests often have what are considered stacks, which are teammate pairings of quarterback and either a wide receiver or tight end.
+Tournament lineups that finish at or near the top of GPP contests often have what are considered "stacks," which are teammate pairings of quarterback and either a wide receiver or tight end.
 The theory behind this goes back to embracing upside, as a big game by a receiver or tight end for a given team assures a good game by the quarterback.
-Lineups that have one of the best wide receiver performances of the week will greatly increase the chances of having aprize-winningroster, but that likelihood significantly increases if the lineup contains that receiver‘s quarterback as well.
+Lineups that have one of the best wide receiver performances of the week will greatly increase the chances of having a prize-winning roster, but that likelihood significantly increases if the lineup contains that receiver's quarterback as well.